Transportation in Chicago

 Michael Hayden's neon installation "Sky's the Limit" (1987) in a subterranean walkway at O'Hare Airport.
 Sometimes called "The Gershwin Tunnel", the walkway connects concourses B and C of Terminal 1, which is operated by United Airlines.

 A westbound 'L' train crosses the south fork of the Chicago River.

 Chicago, Illinois, is the third-largest city in the United States and a world transit hub.
 The area is served by two major airports, numerous highways, elevated/subway local train lines, and city/suburban commuter rail lines; it is the national passenger rail hub for Amtrak routes, and also the main freight rail hub of North America.

 Surface transportation networks and public ways within the city are the responsibility of the Chicago Department of Transportation.
-Mass transit in much of the Chicago metropolitan area is managed through the Regional Transportation Authority (RTA), which was installed by a referendum in 1974.
-The RTA provides transportation services through the funding of three subordinate agencies: the Chicago Transit Authority, Metra, and Pace.
-Operation of the city's airports is the responsibility of the Chicago Department of Aviation.
+Interstates, U.S. highways, and Illinois state routes are the responsibility of the Illinois Department of Transportation (IDOT).
+Toll roads located just outside the city are the responsibility of the Illinois State Toll Highway Authority, while the Chicago Skyway is the responsibility of the Skyway Concession Company.
+Mass transit in much of the Chicago metropolitan area is overseen by the Northern Illinois Transit Authority (NITA).
+The NITA system is made up of three service boards: the Chicago Transit Authority (CTA), Metra commuter rail, and Pace suburban bus.
+Operation of O'Hare (ORD) and Midway (MDW) airports is the responsibility of the Chicago Department of Aviation (CDA).
+Amtrak is the operator of inter-city and long-distance passenger trains that travel through the Midwest and the rest of the United States.